elizaos-plugins/plugin-pdf/README.md

 ## Features

 -   **PDF Processing**: PDF text extraction and parsing

-// ... existing code ...
+-   **Text to PDF conversion** with flexible output options (save to disk or get as buffer)

 ## Services

 ### PdfService

-Extracts and processes text content from PDF files.
+-   Extracts and processes text content from PDF files

-// ... existing code ...
+-   Converts text content to PDF with configurable output options
+    -   Save directly to disk
+    -   Get as buffer for further processing

 ## License